Tory Party’s response to allegations against MP Mark Menzies criticised

 Mr Menzies disputes the allegations and the Tory Party has said it is looking into the claims and takes them seriously.

+Labour said the Tories “sat on their hands” for more than three months after finding out about the claims, while the Liberal Democrats called for the Prime Minister’s independent adviser on ministers’ interests to investigate the handling of the row.

-The MP’s former campaign manager who allegedly received a late-night phone call from him asking for £5,000 has said she felt “let down” by the party after she raised concerns with Chief Whip Simon Hart.
+Mr Menzies’ former campaign manager who allegedly received a late-night phone call from him asking for cash has said she felt “let down” by the party after she raised concerns with Chief Whip Simon Hart.

 Mr Menzies is said to have called 78-year-old Katie Fieldhouse at 3.15am one day in December, claiming he was locked in a flat and needed £5,000 as a matter of “life and death”.